Suikerbosrand Nature Reserve

 What to pack

 If staying overnight you'll need to be self-sufficient and bring your own cooking utensils, food, bedding and wood or charcoal.
-Day and overnight visitors pack hiking boots, binoculars, water, and a camera.
+Day and overnight visitors should pack hiking boots, binoculars, water, and a camera.

 Where to stay